Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Skin dryness is determined by the amount of oil present.
 Dry skin may feel rough and look flaky.
 Moisturization traps and seals moisture while building the skin's protective barrier to prevent water loss.
 Skin that is damaged and irritated will lose water.
 Dry skin needs emollients to help re-establish the broken barrier.

 Face oils work as emollients and moisturize your skin.
-However, they still improve your overall hydration by locking it in and preventing water loss.
+However, they still improve your overall skin health and hydration because they lock it in and prevent water loss.

 This is why face oils are so beneficial for all skin types.